Hugo Chávez: Criticisms

 In November 2014, Venezuela appeared before the United Nations Committee Against Torture over cases between 2002 and 2014.
 Human rights expert of the UN committee, Felice D. Gaer, noted that in "only 12 public officials have been convicted of human rights violations in the last decade when in the same period have been more than 5,000 complaints".
-The United Nations stated that there were 31,096 complaints of human rights violations received between the years 2011 and 2014.
+The United Nations stated that there were 31,096 complaints of human rights violations received between 2011 and 2014.
 Of the 31,096 complaints, 3% of the cases resulted in only in an indictment by the Venezuelan Public Ministry.

 Allegations of antisemitism

-Chavez's opposition to Zionism and close relations with Iran led to accusations of anti-Semitism.
-Such claims were made by the Venezuelan Jewish community at a World Jewish Congress Plenary Assembly in Jerusalem, after Venezuela's oldest synagogue was vandalized by armed men.
-Claims of antisemitism were prompted by various remarks Chávez made, including in a 2006 Christmas speech where he complained that "a minority, the descendants of the same ones that crucified Christ", now had "taken possession of all of the wealth of the world".
+Chavez's opposition to Zionism and close relations with Iran led to accusations of antisemitism.
+Such claims were made by the Venezuelan Jewish community at a World Jewish Congress Plenary Assembly in Jerusalem, after Venezuela's oldest synagogue was vandalised by armed men.
+In 2006, the Simon Wiesenthal Center published a shortened version of a speech by Chávez, which significantly changed its meaning to make it appear that he had made anti-Semitic remarks.
+The New York Daily News, the Los Angeles Times, and the Wall Street Journal published the Wiesenthal Center's claim.
+The Confederation of Jewish Associations of Venezuela, the American Jewish Committee and the American Jewish Congress said that Chavez's comments were not aimed at Jews, but rather at "the white oligarchy that has dominated the region since the colonial era".
 In 2009, attacks on a synagogue in Caracas were alleged to be influenced by "vocal denunciations of Israel" by the Venezuelan state media and Hugo Chávez, even though Chavez promptly condemned the attacks, blaming an "oligarchy".
-A weeklong investigation by the Venezuelan CICPC stated the synagogue attack to be an 'inside job', the motive apparently being robbery rather than anti-Semitism.
+A weeklong investigation by the Venezuelan CICPC stated the synagogue attack to be an 'inside job', the motive apparently being robbery rather than antisemitism.